ultrazohm/ultrazohm_sw/docs/source/getting_started/tutorials/first_changes/first_changes.rst

 #.
 After this, your ``main.c`` file should look something like this. ``//....`` signals that code has been left out of.

    * The declaration of the three instances outside of the main is necessary, so that they can be accessed by other c-files.
-   * Since the config-structs are not needed after initialization, they can be declared only local to the main function.
+   * Since the config-structs are not needed after initialization, they can be declared local to the main function.

    .. code-block:: c
      :linenos: